KJOrigin/PG-Bench/README.md

    ```
    pip install -r requirements.txt
    ```
-2. Install Swift to deploy models and run our code using Python.
+2. Install Swift to deploy models.
+3. Run our code using Python.

 🌟 Contributions and suggestions are welcome!